 Something else to be aware of when downloading torrents is the files contained in them.
 If you’re downloading a collection of wallpapers, for instance, you want to make sure that that’s actually what you’ll get if you spend time downloading and opening the archive.

-A simple example of how this works can be seen in this Seedr example.
-Before you download the torrent, you can get a glimpse of the files it’s serving.
-Another method that might be faster is to use Torrent Editor or Torrent Decode to list all the files inside the torrent.
+Before you download the torrent, you can get a glimpse of the files it’s serving with a tool like Torrent Editor or Torrent Decode.
+They’ll list all the files inside the torrent.

 Determine If the Torrent Is Legal